Bauxitedev/godot-jigglebones/README.md

 # Limitations/Known Issues

 - Occasionally the bone gets into a twisted state.
 You can grab the jigglebone in the editor and carefully move it back in a twisting motion to fix it (use the move handles - rotation won't affect it).
-- The addon seems to be broken in Godot 3.1 (you will get an error message).
-You can expect a fix soon.
+- The jiggling is stronger in the editor compared to ingame.
+I'll look into this.

 # License
 MIT